-Craig Federighi is officially the senior vice president of Software Engineering at Apple, but he's as much known as a showman for how popular his presentations are.
-His public speaking is chiefly at WWDC where each year he will introduce new versions of both macOS and iOS.
-At certain events such as the 2013 WWDC keynote, he has had more stage time than anyone else including Tim Cook.
+Craig Federighi is officially the senior vice president of Software Engineering at Apple, but he's known as much for being a showman with popular presentations.
+His public speaking is chiefly at WWDC, where each year he introduces new versions of both macOS and iOS.
+At certain events, such as the 2013 WWDC keynote, he has had more stage time than anyone else on the executive team, including Tim Cook.

-This appears to include how he has run the software teams not as opponents of hardware ones or simply ignoring them, but as working to the same goals.
+This perception appears to include running the software teams not as opponents of or indifferent to hardware teams but as collaborators working towards the same goals.

 Alongside his software background, including earning a Master of Science degree in Computer Science, he has a Bachelor of Science in Electrical Engineering and Computer Science from the University of California, Berkeley.

-If these disciplines help him look at both software and hardware, still other sources say that in general, he's able to look at all sides of an issue.
+If his educational background helps him look at both software and hardware, other sources say that he's able to look at all sides of an issue.

-Immediately before his first role in the company, for instance, Craig Federighi worked for Steve Jobs at NeXT, which he joined in 1994.
+For example, immediately before his first role in the company, Craig Federighi worked for Steve Jobs at NeXT, which he joined in 1994.
 Will Shipley, a co-founder of The Omni Group, was working with NeXT at the time and later wrote that he had not expected to like Federighi.

 "In comes Craig –– the new guy –– and he’s like seven feet tall and gameshow-host handsome and he’s smiling like a used car salesman," wrote Shipley in a 2011 blog post.
 "I will admit it; I was prepared not to like him."

-Shipley says that Federighi's work at NeXT was chiefly on what was called Enterprise Objects Framework or EOF.
-It was software technology intended to help large companies by letting their regular desktop computers connect to the enterprise databases.
+Shipley says that Federighi's work at NeXT was chiefly on what was called Enterprise Objects Framework (EOF).
+It was software technology intended to help large companies by letting their regular desktop computers connect to enterprise databases.

-That software may have already been being changed when Apple bought NeXT in 1996, but the acquisition certainly reworked it.
-Now EOF became part of what Apple called WebObjects and is still included within Apple's Xcode development tool used to this day.
+NeXT's software may have already been in flux when Apple bought the company in 1996, but the acquisition certainly reworked it.
+At that point, EOF became part of what Apple called WebObjects, which is still included in Apple's Xcode development tool used today.

-Craig Federighi stayed with Apple until 1999.
-Then left to join corporate software company Ariba which was then pioneering e-commerce.
+Craig Federighi left Apple in1999 to join corporate software company Ariba, which was then pioneering e-commerce.

-With greatly increased responsibilities within Apple, Federighi's stage time at events grew greatly.
-And he became visibly more confident, funny, and enthusiastic, whether he was talking about "beautiful buttery scrolling" or even rick-rolling WWDC attendees.
+With greatly increased responsibilities within Apple, Federighi's stage time at events grew rapidly.
+He became visibly more confident, funny, and enthusiastic, whether he was talking about "beautiful buttery scrolling" or even rick-rolling WWDC attendees.